-Continuing east then south from Redding, you reach a verdant region near the leafy and cool Sacramento River.
-It is a surprisingly leafy and fertile area, a prime place for farms and ranches, and many invite visitors to come in to buy fresh produce, artisanal olive oils and other local food products.
+Continuing north from Chico, discover a surprisingly abundant region near the leafy and cool Sacramento River.
+Rich soil and plenty of water make this fertile area a prime place for farms and ranches, and many invite visitors to come by to buy fresh produce, artisanal olive oils, and other local food products.

-Established by local farmers, the Tehama Trail meanders through rural communities, linking together nearly two dozen vineyards, orchards and grass fed beef ranchers and other speciality meat producers.
+Established by local farmers, the Tehama Trail meanders through rural communities, linking together nearly two dozen vineyards, orchards, and grass-fed beef ranchers and other specialty meat producers.
 Though you can hop onto the route at any point, the driving tour technically begins in Corning, a town that has been linked with olives for generations.
-Stop in at the iconic Olive Pit for samples of traditional black and green olives, or try more exotic options, like herb and garlic cheese stuffed Sicilian olives.
+Stop in at the iconic Olive Pit for samples of traditional black and green olives, or try more exotic options, like herb-and-garlic-cheese-stuffed Sicilian olives.
 Head over to sleek and shiny tasting room at Lucero Olive Oil to sample artisanal olive oils and vinegars and shop for classy gifts.

-Continue along the Tehama Trail to sample and buy heirloom tomatoes, juicy peaches and plums, and just picked berries, as well as fresh pies and honeys.
-Swing by New Clairvaux Vineyard in tiny Vina, just south of Redding, where Trappist monks invite you to sample their Barbera, Pinot Grigio and other varieties in a large tasting room on the monastery grounds.
+Continue along the Tehama Trail to sample and buy heirloom tomatoes, juice-down-your-chin peaches and plums, and just-picked berries, as well as fresh pies and honeys.
+Swing by New Clairvaux Vineyard in tiny Vina, just south of Redding, where Trappist monks (yes, monks) invite you to sample their Barbera, Pinot Grigio, and other varietals in a large tasting room that’s on the monastery grounds.

 Your road trip now swings east and north to take in some of California’s most amazing and wild regions.
 First up, a visit to a remarkable, ultra-family-friendly guest ranch on near the south entrance of Lassen Volcanic National Park.